akinaka-dd/Myo-ResUNet/README.md

   </table>
 </div>

-Results from another sample are also shown for comparison.
+Results from an additional non-MCM sample are also shown for comparison.

 <div align="center">
   <table>